 Call for Proposals

-● OPEN CALL: We especially welcome and privilege panel proposals of every topic related to the themes of this Unit.
-As a commitment of this Unit, successful pre-arranged session or panel proposal must be attentive to gender and racial diversity.
+● OPEN CALL: We especially welcome panel proposals of every topic related to the themes of this Unit.
+As a commitment of this Unit, successful pre-arranged session or panel proposals must be attentive to gender and racial diversity.

 ● Recent trends, books, or themes in constructive theology.

 ● Theorists engaging constructive theological or textual thought.

 ● Papers working on intersectionality, critical race theory, ecocriticism, decolonial studies, disability or gender or sexuality studies.